 2. Unprofessional Web Address

-Visitors to your website and potential customers would find it quite difficult to take your website seriously when you don’t even have a proper domain name.
+Visitors and potential customers will find it difficult to take your website seriously if it doesn’t even have a proper domain name.

-And when you ask these companies for a custom domain name, you usually have to pay a premium – something like $19 – $25 for a domain that usually costs $14.99.
+When you ask these companies for a custom domain name, you usually have to pay a premium—something like $19 – $25 for a domain that usually costs $14.99.

 3. Trial Service is Not Really Free

 After a while, you are asked to sign up for a premium plan.
-In most cases, this price is usually way higher than normal WordPress hosting services.
-If you added a credit card during signup, then they can charge you without giving you any warning.
+In most cases, this price is usually way higher than that of normal WordPress hosting services.
+If you added a credit card during signup, they can charge it without warning you.

 4. Hidden Charges for Free Website

-Like any other business, these free website companies need to make money too.
+Like any other business, these free website companies need to make money, too.
+During our research we learned that many of these companies have hidden charges not mentioned on their marketing site.

-Some of them charge their users for additional services like image hosting, email accounts, FTP access, website transfer, eCommerce stores, etc. These charges are often outrageously high.
+For instance, some charge their users outrageously high fees for additional services like image hosting, email accounts, FTP access, website transfer, eCommerce stores, and so on.

 5. They Can Lock Down Your Data